technomancy/leiningen/README.md

 With Leiningen, you describe your build with Clojure.
 Any code you need goes in your project.clj file; the only requirement is calling defproject.
-You can define your own tasks in there if you need to, but most projects get by on the tasks provided with Leiningen.
+You can define your own tasks in your project if you need to, but most projects get by on the tasks provided with Leiningen.
 If you do find a common task that you need to add, you can implement it as a plugin rather than copying and pasting among each of your projects.

 ## Installation